varmara/stepik-generation-python-1/README.md

 # Study Projects Repository for "Generation Python: Course for Beginners"

-This repository contains study projects from the "Generation Python: Course for Beginners" on [Stepik](https://stepik.org/course/58852/).
+This repository contains study projects from the "Python Generation: Course for Beginners" on [Stepik](https://stepik.org/course/58852/).
 These projects have evolved beyond the course assignments to provide practical experience in writing Python programs.

 ## Projects